Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/Results report.md

 ![alt text](image-8.png)

 **Upper and lower plena size**
-To establish the length of the lower and upper plena of the pin, the pressure inside the pin must be evaluated at the end of operations must be calculated accounting for the fission gas release for a combination of upper and lower plena length.
+To establish the length of the lower and upper plena of the pin, the pressure inside the pin must be evaluated at the end of operations accounting for the fission gas release for each combination of upper and lower plena length.
 Then, the boundary of total length of the pin equal to 2130 mm was imposed.
 The result of this analysis is shown in the heatmap below.

 ![alt text](image-9.png)